ElysiumRL/VehicleSecurityRework/README.md

 Certain vehicles (especially richer ones) do have a stronger security system : If you fail twice the hack, the security will be reinforced, blocking the possibility to hack them again

+**(NEW)** Added support for [Vehicle Combat](https://www.nexusmods.com/cyberpunk2077/mods/3815) mod : If you fail a hack, members from the hacked vehicle's faction will appear (e.g : If you try and fail to hack an Arasaka-marked vehicle, Arasaka members will come against you).
+Unaffiliated vehicles will spawn NCPD vehicles.
+To activate the support, make sure to enable "Vehicle Combat Compatibility" in game (via Mod Settings)

 The mod also adds quickhacks for vehicles :
  - Unlock Vehicle

     > Similar to the Remote Breach quickhack, this will open the hacking minigame panel.
 There is however a usage cooldown
+ - Auto Unlock

+    > Automatically unlocks the vehicle after a couple seconds.
+High RAM usage
  - Distract

     > Distracts nearby enemies for a short time